JeanBaptisteServais/pathfinding/README.md

-      A* path finding and search points doesn't give the minimal distance, it just search a point
+      (my) A* path finding and search points doesn't give the minimal distance, it just search a point

       dijkstra give the minimal distance